hybot/KeyV2/README.md

 ![a slightly askew welcome picture](assets/welcome.png)

-Nov 5, 2025
+###Nov 5, 2025

-Forked from rsheldiii/KeyV2:master to rename vars and modules with a leading digit in their names, as that is now deprecated in nightly builds.
+Forked from rsheldiii/KeyV2:master to rename vars and modules with a leading digit in their names, as that is now deprecated in nightly builds, and generates a ton of warnings.

 No other changes to existing files, though there is a new file, "hybot_keys.scad", edited from keys.scad, to capture the settings for the custom keys I've made, and a a screenshot for it.
 ![Fuck It key for Central Computers' 39th anniversary key chain](assets/fuckit.png)

+---

 This library is a keycap and keyset construction library for mechanical keyboards, written in openSCAD.